-DataCamp is an online data science learning platform offering tutorials and courses in data science.
+DataCamp is a time flexible, online data science learning platform offering tutorials and courses in data science.
+Students can master data analysis from the comfort of their browser, at their own pace, and tailored to their needs and expertise.
 DataCamp has free beginner courses or the option to pay a subscription fee for access to all premium courses.
 Students can either pay $25 per month or $250 per year for access.
-In addition to tutorials, there are also coding challenges, and all of the courses can be done at students' own pace.
+In addition to tutorials, there are also coding challenges.
 DataCamp focuses on the technology R, used for Big Data, data visualization, and programming with R.

 - Post clear, valuable, and honest information that will be useful and informative to future coding bootcampers.
 Think about what your bootcamp excelled at and what might have been better.